reshamas/fastai_deeplearn_part1/lessons/lesson_7_x.md

 - does not assume a particular math background, but be prepared to dig through notation and convert to code

 ## RNN
+- not so different
+- they are like a fully connected network